SCTL 501: Logistics & Analysis

 Instructor: All Faculty

 The practicum project gives you the opportunity to apply the knowledge you’ve gained in the program to solve a contemporary supply chain problem, preferably one facing your current company or organization.
-The project consists of two parts.
-In Part I, you will conduct a preliminary analysis of potential project ideas and determine which one — based on complexity, the political landscape and other factors — is most likely solvable within the available timeframe.
+In the practicum you will work in a team to conduct a preliminary analysis of potential project ideas and determine which one — based on complexity, the political landscape and other factors — is most likely solvable within the available timeframe.
 After reviewing this analysis with your supervising instructor, you will select one problem to be the focus your practicum.
 You will then create a detailed plan that defines the overall approach, key stakeholders, major tasks, required resources, potential risks and mitigation strategies, project timeline and metrics used to measure results.
+Students present their findings to the program's advisory board.